24/7 Emergency Line: (916) 937-8322

 Chemical Testing (Hour 1)

-After arrest, California's implied consent law requires you to submit to a chemical test—either breath or blood.
-Unlike pre-arrest FSTs, refusing this post-arrest test triggers automatic penalties including a one-year license suspension.
+After arrest, California's implied consent law (VC 23612) requires you to submit to a chemical test — either breath or blood.
+Unlike pre-arrest FSTs, refusing this post-arrest test triggers automatic penalties including a one-year license suspension and can be used against you in court.

 Breath Test